Oh No, There Is A Body Impressions In My Mattress

 No Squeaky Springs

 At one time or another, most of us have experienced a squeaky, loud, annoying mattress.
 However, foam products such as latex and all memory foam mattresses will not make noises because they do not use coil springs in the bed’s construction.
-Better quality construction and high quality foam eliminate the need to flip the mattress which has all but disappeared with the brand name mattresses anyway.
-In theory this may be a great advantage for consumers because they don’t need to flip the mattress and turn it end to end to make it more comfortable due to uneven wear.
+Better quality construction and high-quality foam eliminate the need to flip the mattress which has all but disappeared with the brand name mattresses anyway.
+In theory, this may be a great advantage for consumers because they don’t need to flip the mattress and turn it end to end to make it more comfortable due to uneven wear.
 The memory foam mattresses are considered a one-sided mattress, as it is built from the bottom up to the top layer.
 In comparison, a traditional mattress has metal coils in the center and it has padding on both sides to be flipped occasionally.

-In the beginning all memory foam was temperature reactive meaning Memory foam mattresses reacted to temperatures.
+In the beginning, all memory foam was temperature reactive meaning Memory foam mattresses reacted to temperatures.
 In warmer areas, such as upstairs or bedrooms in the attic, you could experience a softer feel due to a warmer climate in the room.
-Cooler basements have the opposite affect on memory foam and cause the mattress to be firmer and less flexible.
+Cooler basements have the opposite effect on memory foam and cause the mattress to be firmer and less flexible.
 Today more and more memory foam is becoming temperature neutral meaning it does not react to temperatures for a more consistent feel regardless of room or household temperature.
-The bottom line in the average house, a memory foam mattress will perform well to reduce the average number of times you turn over in a night and increase your quality of sleep, so it’s no wonder that this is the fastest growing area of mattresses today.
+The bottom line in the average house, a memory foam mattress will perform well to reduce the average number of times you turn over in a night and increase your quality of sleep, so it’s no wonder that this is the fastest-growing area of mattresses today.

-How Long Should a Memory Foam Mattress Last?
+How Long Should A Memory Foam Mattress Last?

 The longevity of any mattress depends on several factors.
 The life expectancy of various memory foam mattresses can range from only a few years and up to 20 years depending on the exact manufacturing process and the quality of the products inside the mattress.
 So the average life of a memory foam mattress is approximately 7-10 years.
-Memory foam has an open cell structure to absorb and disperse pressure and energy throughout all of the material as it discharges air and conforms to the body.
+Memory foam has an open-cell structure to absorb and disperse pressure and energy throughout all of the material as it discharges to air and conforms to the body.
 Then the material springs back to its original form after you get out of bed.
-This doesn’t mean it will spring back to form forever, but it should last you 2 to 3 times over cheaper mattress and box springs that give a comfort life about 2-5 years when you can noticeably see the mattress starting to break down and deteriorate.
+This doesn’t mean it will spring back to form forever, but it should last you 2 to 3 times over cheaper mattresses and box springs that give a comfortable life about 2-5 years when you can noticeably see the mattress starting to break down and deteriorate.

 Whether a person chooses firm or soft density memory foam with higher or lower IFD (Initial Force Deflection), durability simply does not appear to be the question and nearly all people can find a memory foam mattress to fit their sleeping habits.

 We are only now beginning to understand how sleep, or the lack of it, really affects us.
-But, with various health benefits, innovative, long-lasting material, great support and luxurious comfort, it is no wonder that people will want to remember memory foam when purchasing their next mattress.
+But, with various health benefits, innovative, long-lasting material, great support, and luxurious comfort, it is no wonder that people will want to remember memory foam when purchasing their next mattress.